 Miss Seattle Applicants*

-- Must have lived, worked, or attended school (1 semester as a full-time student) in the Greater Seattle Area for a minimum of 6-months prior to the competition date.
+- Must have lived, worked, or attended school in the Greater Seattle Area.
+Further requirements to be announced upon release of information from the Miss America Organization.

 Miss Emerald City Applicants*

-- Miss Emerald City applicants must have lived, worked, or attended school (1 semester as a full-time student) in Washington state for a minimum of 6-months prior to the competition date.
+- Miss Emerald City applicants must have lived, worked, or attended school in Washington state.
+Further requirements to be announced upon release of information from the Miss America Organization.

 *Format of the Team Seattle Competition